CanonicalLtd/maas-docs/src/en/installconfig-rack.md

-In order for MAAS to be able to manage a machine throughout its lifecycle, it needs to provide DHCP for at least one subnet, by configuring the corresponding VLAN to which the Rack Controller is connected to.
+In order for MAAS to be able to manage a machine throughout its lifecycle, it needs to provide DHCP for at least one subnet, by configuring the corresponding VLAN to which the rack controller is connected to.

 ## Providing DHCP and HA

 In order for MAAS to be able to manage machines on the network, and more specifically, in order to be able to enlist, commission and deploy machines it needs to provide and manage DHCP.
-As such, Rack Controller(s) can provide DHCP on the different VLANs it is connected to.
+As such, rack controller(s) can provide DHCP on the different VLANs it is connected to.

 ### Dynamic Range and Addresses